Aldous Harding

 Childhood

-Born in 1990, Harding began life as Hannah Sian Topp.
-Harding is her stepfather's surname.[2]
+Born in 1990, Harding was born as Hannah Sian Topp; Harding is her stepfather's surname.[2]
 Her parents, now divorced, are both musicians.
 Her mother, Canadian folk singer Lorina Harding, bought her a guitar when she was seven or eight, "and my stepfather at the time owned a guitar shop and music was everywhere.
 But I didn't want what they had."
 She was fearful, "kind of sad" and "certainly troubled", she said,[11] and thought about becoming a vet.[12]
 But singing was natural to her.[5]
 She made her recording debut at 13 singing with her mother, "Exactly What to Say", a song they wrote together about the mother/daughter relationship.[13][14]
 At Logan Park High School in Dunedin[15] she started singing together with her friend Nadia Reid and attended music class.
 She was 15 when she wrote her first song and "realised I quite like to write songs".[5]
 After high school, she travelled through Europe, the UK, and Canada "in a boozy haze".[3]

 Beginnings in Lyttelton